Tannu Uriankhai: Russian settlement

 By the late 1870s and in the 1880s the Russian presence had acquired a political content.
 In 1878 Russians discovered gold in eastern Uriankhai.
-There were rumors of fabulous wealth to be gained from this area, and the Russian provincial authorities at Yeniseisk were deluged with petitions from gold miners to mine (permission was granted).
+There were rumors of fabulous wealth to be gained from this area, and the Russian provincial authorities at Yeniseisk were inundated with petitions from gold miners to mine, and permission to do was granted.
 Merchants and miners petitioned Russian authorities for military and police protection.
-In 1886 the Usinsk Frontier Superintendent was established, its primary function to represent Russian interests in Tannu-Uriankhai with Uriankhai nobles (not Qing officials) and to issue passports to Russians traveling in Uriankhai.
-Over the years this office was to quietly but steadily claim the power of government over at least the Russians in the region—taxation, policing, administration, and justice—powers that should have belonged to, but were effectively relinquished by, the Qing.
-Shortly after the office of Superintendent was created, the "Sibirskaya gazeta" brought out a special edition, congratulating the government on its creation, and predicting that all Tannu Uriankhai would someday become part of the Russian state.
+In 1886 the Usinsk Frontier Superintendent was established; its primary function was to represent Russian interests in Tannu-Uriankhai with Uriankhai nobles (not Qing officials) and to issue passports to Russians traveling in the area.
+Over the years the office quietly but steadily claimed the power of government over at least the Russians in the region—taxation, policing, administration, and justice—powers that should have belonged to but were effectively relinquished by the Qing.
+Shortly after the office of Superintendent was created, the Sibirskaya gazeta brought out a special edition, congratulating the government on its creation, and predicting that all Tannu Uriankhai would someday become part of the Russian state.

-As a general observation, the Tsarist government had been reluctant to act precipitously in Uriankhai for fear of arousing the Qing.
-It generally preferred a less obvious approach, one that depended on colonization (encouraged quietly) rather than military action.
-And it is this that fundamentally distinguished ultimate Russian dominion over Tannu Uriankhai from that of Outer Mongolia, with which it has often been compared.
-In the former, the Russians were essentially colonists; in the latter, they were traders.
-The Russians built permanent farm houses in Uriankhai, opened land for cultivation, erected fences, and raised livestock.
-They were there to stay.
-What gave the Russian presence added durability was its concentration in the northern and central parts of Tannu Uriankhai, areas sparsely populated by the natives themselves.
-It was Russian colonization, therefore, rather than purposeful Tsarist aggression, that resulted in Tannu Uriankhai ultimately becoming part of Russia in the following century.

 Qing reaction

 The Qing government was not oblivious to the Russian presence.
 In the 1860s and 1870s the Uliastai military governor on a number of occasions reported to Peking on the movement of Russians into Uriankhai.
 Its suspicions were further aroused by other events.
 At negotiations between it and Russia resulting in the Tarbagatai Protocol of 1864, which defined a part of the Sino-Russian border, the Russian representative insisted that all territory to the north of the Qing frontier pickets fall to Russia.
 Moreover, the Uliastai military governor obtained a Russian map showing the Tannu-ola Mountains as the Sino-Russian border.

-But in the second half of the 19th century the Qing government was far too distracted by internal problems to deal with this.
-Instead, it was left to local officials on the frontier to manage the Russians as best they could, an impossible task without funds or troops.
-The military governors at Uliastai had to be content with limp protests and inconclusive investigations.